dev-charles15531/AuthMe/README.md

 		],
 	],
 	````
 	The above is the format of subarray the $logout holds.
-Where,
+Where, <br/>
-	'users' is the name of the specific login constraint you're setting the logout action for.
+	'users' is the name of the specific login constraint you're setting the logout action for.<br/>
-	'page' array key is another array with 'success' which holds the value of success pages your auth will redirect to on logout (value for 'success' key can be left empty).
+	'page' array key is another array with 'success' which holds the value of success pages your auth will redirect to on logout (value for 'success' key can be left empty).<br/>
-	'function' array key is another array with 'success' which holds value of the function your auth will call on logout(value for 'success' key can be left empty).
+	'function' array key is another array with 'success' which holds value of the function your auth will call on logout(value for 'success' key can be left empty).<br/>
-				this function success value must be registered as an event in AuthMe/modules/Auth_me/Config/Events.php.
+				this function success value must be registered as an event in AuthMe/modules/Auth_me/Config/Events.php.<br/>

 - **$sessionVar**
    This contains keys and values of session variable name each constraints will use on successful login. eg: for users login,
 	````php
     'users' => 'users_data'
 	````
 	The above is the format of keys and values $sessionVar holds.
-Where,
+Where, <br/>
-	'users' array key is the name of the specific login constraint you're setting the session variable for which holds the session variable name($users_data in this case).
+	'users' array key is the name of the specific login constraint you're setting the session variable for which holds the session variable name($users_data in this case).<br/>
-	***Note:*** the session data created is the value of the login public_key so your public_key must be unique.
+	***Note:*** the session data created is the value of the login public_key so your public_key must be unique.<br/>

 ## Usage
  When you are through with all configurations, your login form should look like this: